anhha77/todo_list/README.md

-just a todo_list page "inside a master". update
+just a todo_list page "inside a branch".